eddy-bryan/terminal-to-do/README.md

 to add

-comments
 consolidate code

 numbered menu?
 textual?

-intructions to reproduce google sheet cred.json template cred.json.example
+intructions to reproduce google sheet or a copy of google sheet cred.json template cred.json.example